Trip Details

 • 1400m

 The afternoon today is busy with activities.
-We will take you for the visit of the heritage sites in Kathmandu valley.
-You will explore ancient and medieval heritages of spiritual, cultural and historic importance.
+We will take you on a visit to the heritage sites in Kathmandu Valley.
+You will explore ancient and medieval heritages of spiritual, cultural, and historical importance.
 These sites are enlisted in the cultural heritage list by UNESCO.
 You will explore Swoyambhunath – the oldest monument of all in Kathmandu and an important Buddhist spiritual site, Patan Durbar Square – a medieval royal palace square and a local vicinity, Pashupatinath – an important Shiva temple area where Hindu people are cremated on the bank of River Bagmati, and Boudhanath – the largest Buddhist stupa in the world.

 • BF/Lunch/Dinner